 Ayra Starr: The Centre & Face

-It would be love at first sight between the company and the self-assured fierce-looking 19-year-old Ayra.
+It would be love at first sight between the company and the self-assured 19-year-old Ayra.
 She joined after Fave, but still very early on, as an IJGB, and has been crowned the company’s princess/secret weapon ever since.
-Considered an ace because of her singing, dancing and visual skills (they’ll probably train her to hold her own as a rapper too), and her charisma, the company would start promoting her some months before their debut, as the face of the group.
+Considered an ace because of her singing, dancing and visual skills (they’ll probably train her to hold her own as a rapper too) and charisma, the company would start promoting her some months before the debut, as the face of the group.
+Then, once PURPLEWINE debuts, she would literally be at the centre of the group in everything — photo shoots, music videos, live performances — the person who sings first on all their songs, gets the most lines to sing, and generally be the Beyonce.
+There’s one in every group TBH.

 Positions: centre, face, lead vocalist, lead dancer